-You must first build a driver diskette from the Supermicro CD-ROM that was included with the system.
+You must first build a driver diskette from Supermicro drivers for your system.
+Drivers can be found at ftp://ftp.supermicro.com.
 (You will have to create this disk on a computer that is already running and with the OS installed.)